sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **ISI (ms)** Inter-stimulus silent interval, in ms.

+-  **Intervals** Set the number of observation intervals.

+-  **Alternatives** Set the number of response alternatives.

 -  **Alternated (AB) Reps.** This setting makes it possible to present stimuli with the ABAB AAAA paradigm (see [KingEtAl2013]_ ).
 If the value is set to zero, then on each interval only one stimulus will be presented, either the standard (A), or the comparison (B) stimulus.
 If the value is set to one, then the correct interval will contain the an alternation of the standard and comparison stimuli (AB), while the incorrect interval will contain two standards (AA).
 If the value is set to two, then the correct interval will contain two alternations of the standard and comparison stimuli (ABAB) while the incorrect interval will contain four repetitions of the standard and so on.

 -  **Alternated (AB) Reps.
 ISI (ms)** Set silent interval between stimuli presented within each AAAA or ABAB interval.

+-  **Pre-Trial Interval** Choose whether to present the pre-trial interval.

+-  **Pre-Trial Interval ISI (ms)** Sets the duration of the silent interval between the end of pre-trial interval and the start of the next interval.
+This widget is shown only if the pre-trial interval chooser is set to “Yes”.

+-  **Precursor Interval** Choose whether to present the precursor interval.

+-  **Precursor Interval ISI (ms)** Sets the duration of the silent interval between the end of precursor interval and the start of the next interval.
+   This widget is shown only if the precursor interval chooser is set to “Yes”.

+-  **Postcursor Interval** Choose whether to present the postcursor interval.

+-  **Postcursor Interval ISI (ms)** Sets the duration of the silent interval between the end of postcursor interval and the start of the next interval.
+   This widget is shown only if the postcursor interval chooser is set to “Yes”.

 General Widgets (right panel)